-If you’ve grown a liking to arc welding, this multi-process arch welder should be a fantastic option.
+If you’ve grown a liking for arc welding, this multi-process arc welder should be a fantastic option.
 Whether you want to do contemporary welding or spice up the look on your motorcycle, this welder will help you do the job.

 What makes it stand out from the rest of the options is that it integrates three welder types.
 You can use it as a stick welder, MMG welder, or as a DC TIG welder.
 However, it doesn’t come with accessories that would make TIG welding easier.

 Like the previous option on this list, it has the easy start function to weld fast.
 It is also easy for you to change the process fast, thanks to the three-position switch.
 You can therefore work at incredible welding speeds while offering you consistent heat control.

 This welder makes it easy to control your weld thanks to the welding wire speed controls and infinite voltage.
 You can therefore get quality welds while doing it at a fast rate.
 Also, this welder is quite rugged.

 You can use it to make tig – quality looking welds in the toughest of environments.
 That’s because it has an all-metal case that boosts its durability.
 Also, the case can handle close to two- and ten-pound cold rolls of wire.
 Impressive, isn’t it?

 That’s not all.

 Besides its ability to run stick electrodes, you can also run mild steel in a gas setup.
 That’s a further testament to the versatility of this welder.
 You can run any advanced welding process as the advancement of arc welding has afforded you.